Skip to main content

 See the review evidence in motion

-These short videos show the review surfaces that are hard to reconstruct from a raw template diff: blast radius in the architecture graph and grounded AI context tied back to the same project evidence.
+These videos belong in the article because they show two review surfaces that are hard to reconstruct from a raw template diff: blast radius in the architecture graph and grounded AI context tied back to the same project evidence.

 Before approval, the pull request should answer four evidence questions: what source was evaluated, what architecture changed, what it costs, and which policy decides whether the change can merge.